-Under the first round of proposed regulations, it appeared that a QOF that received investments immediately prior to a measurement date would have a very short period of time to acquire QOZ property for purposes of the 90% test.
-The new regulations provide relief by permitting the QOF to apply the 90% test without taking into account any investments received within the last six months that are held in cash, cash equivalents or short-term debt instruments.[10]
-This effectively gives QOFs between six and 12 months to make investments in QOZ property.
+Under the first round of proposed regulations, it appeared that a QOF that received investments immediately prior to a measurement date would have a very short period of time to acquire QOZ Property for purposes of the 90% test.
+The Proposed Regulations provide relief by permitting the QOF to apply the 90% test without taking into account any investments received within the last six months that are held in cash, cash equivalents, or short-term debt instruments.
+This effectively gives QOFs between six and 12 months to make investments in QOZ Property.